section-engineering-education/engineering-education/content/articles/testing-java-projects-using-junit-and-mockito-doing-more-with-mockito/index.md

 In the above code snippet:
 - First, we created a mock object of `StudentRepo`
 - Next, in our test case, we created a `Student` object- `student` using Lombok's `builder` pattern.
-- Using the `when-then` directive, we stubbed the `save` method on our mock object `studentRepo` to accept any argument of type  `Student` and of type `String`, to the return `student` whenever it is called.
+- Using the `when-then` directive, we stubbed the `save` method on our mock object `studentRepo` to accept any argument of type  `Student` and type `String`, to the returning `student` whenever it is called.
 - Finally, we made the call to the save method and performed assertions on the return value of the `save` method

 > You can use the `isA` argument matcher in the same way as you use the `any` argument matcher.